joaomicunha/ProphetWrapper/README.md

 ### Judgmental Forecasts

 There is also the possibility to evaluate the models based on 'judgmental forecasts'.
 Sometimes the user has business knowledge and certainty about the future value of the target variable on a specific period.
 As an example, when predicting sales from a particular group of stores, the user might know that on the Xmas day there is no sales since the shops are closed.
-My parsing a named vector with dates and values, this prior knowledge can be taken into account when evaluating the models.
-The named vector to be parsed as judgmental_forecasts should have the format c('2016-12-25' = 1,  '2017-12-25' = 1, '2018-12-25' = 1).
+By parsing a named vector with dates and values, this prior knowledge can be taken into account when evaluating the models.
+The named vector to be parsed as judgmental_forecasts should have the format c('2016-12-25' = 0,  '2017-12-25' = 0, '2018-12-25' = 0).

 ### Holidays